MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 ### JobRepositoryImpl
 Orchestrates data operations for Jobs.
 It decides whether to fetch from the local cache or the remote API, and handles the synchronization between them.
 Implements the `JobRepositoryInterface`.

+Key features:
+* Dual-ID system: Uses `localId` (client-generated UUID) and `serverId` (server-assigned)
+* Individual job sync: Processes each job independently with appropriate operation paths
+* Error handling: Tracks sync failures per job without aborting the entire process

 ### HiveJobLocalDataSourceImpl
 Implements the `JobLocalDataSourceInterface`.
 Responsible for interacting with the local persistence layer (Hive).
 Uses `JobMapper` to convert between `JobEntity` and `JobHiveModel`.

+Key features:
+* Manages sync status tracking
+* Fetch timestamp handling for freshness detection
+* Provides methods to query jobs by sync status

 ### ApiJobRemoteDataSourceImpl
 Implements the `JobRemoteDataSourceInterface`.
 Responsible for communicating with the backend REST API (`/api/v1/jobs`) using an HTTP client.
 Uses `JobApiDTO` for parsing API responses and `JobMapper` for converting between `JobApiDTO` and `JobEntity`.

+Key features:
-Also handles syncing individual pending jobs to the API.
+* Handles syncing of individual pending jobs to the API
+* Supports creating, updating, and deleting jobs

 ### JobMapper
 Bidirectional mapper that handles transformations between: